 The Kitsap County Housing and Homelessness Division utilizes Kitsap County's electronic notification system.
-Interested parties may sign up to receive email and text message updates on Kitsap Coordinated Grant Application activities.
-Go to www.kitsapgov.com and click on the button on the bottom right of the page that says "NEWS SIGN UP".
+Interested parties may sign up to receive email and text message updates on Block Grant Program activities.
+Go to www.kitsapgov.com scroll to the bottom of the page and click on the button NEW SIGN UP.
+Notices will be made available in a format accessible to persons with disabilities and persons with Limited English Proficiency upon request.